AAII Asset Allocation Survey: Individual Investors Continue To Favor Equities In Portfolio Allocation

 Note: Figures may not add to 100% due to rounding.

-January AAII Asset Allocation Survey details:
+January AAII Asset Allocation Survey details

 - Stocks: 31.2%, up 1.2 percentage points